Skip to main contentSkip to article

 For any specific Aberdeen-Townline lot, pull the City of Abbotsford airport noise contour map before treating airport noise as a non-issue.
 The contour boundaries are publicly mapped and the City’s OCP includes noise-sensitive land-use overlays for parcels inside the contours.

-The ALR overlay on western and northern fringes
+The ALR fringe on the western and northern edges

 The Agricultural Land Reserve runs through the western and northern fringes of Aberdeen-Townline.
 Most parcels north of Mt Lehman Road and along the western edge approaching the Langley boundary at 264 Street are either ALR or ALR-adjacent.